fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

   processes = ["app"]
 ```

 We have now defined in the part [env] that environment variable PORT will get the correct port (defined in part [http_service]) where the app should create the server.
-Note that the definition might be already there, but some times it has been missing.

 We are now ready to deploy the app to the Fly.io servers.
 That is done with the following command: